Snylur/Snylur.github.io/index.md

 - *I don't know...?
 I don't completely know how to define free will in a way that doesn't simply trivialize the problem.
 By process of elimination, however, I would rather believe that we do have free will.*
 - Were you always aromantic asexual?
 Did you ever have a crush?
 - *I think I was always asexual; I'm less sure about aromantic.
 I wouldn't say I've ever had a crush.
 My queerness has led to me being close friends with both boys and girls, but I think there is a meaningful difference between this kind of friendship and any kind of romantic (or for that matter, sexual) desire.
 I don't think I ever will get a significant other, and I simply can't imagine myself having sex.
 Of course, I do very much believe in platonic relationships.*
+- Does it feel tiring presenting yourself as "Sunny Chang 'Number Basher' Lu" everywhere in your life?
+- *Yah, kind of.
+I never felt like I was ever even capable of shaping who I am for different people; I can try to put on a specific state of mind (or, as some may call, emotion), but I cannot fundamentally change or alter the appearance of my personality, or effectively put on a mask.
+I think it's possible that the current Sunny is some form of mask, but I don't know and it's definitely not something I consciously do.
+I never found it tiring, but there were some cases where I wish I could just be someone else / put on a different face.*
+- How did you develop such a strong intuition for things such as mathematics?
+- *Exposure and engagement.
+Exposure is the part where I watch YouTube videos, listen to online courses, and see interesting ideas unfold in front of me.
+These teach me fundamental ways of thinking about things.
+This is especially easy for me because I am simply fascinated by all of these mathematical objects, and so I want to learn more.
+For instance, when I was in around seventh or eighth grade, I read "The Curious Incident of the Dog in the Night-Time" for the first time, and instead of analyzing the characters and the plot like a normal human being, I decided to hyperfixate on the specific game of Conway's Soldiers, under which lies the fundamental concept of invariants that applies to a lot of math problems.
+But exposure is not enough; you also need engagement, which is where you actually go ahead and solve problems.
+These can be contest problems, but those in general only make you better at contests, and weakly correlates with true mathematical skill.
+I typically focus on mathematical puzzles, random questions I find online that I just attempt to solve, and the occasional question I just ponder or a friend just raises up to me.
+Honestly, this exposure-engagement guideline applies quite universally.
+I learned programming because I was exposed really young to what it can do, then did extensive programming in Scratch and Python.
+Honestly, the root of both exposure and engagement for me is curiosity, but that's probably not the only way.*

 On Discord: